310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Shinobu %}
-(Mmm… I also know Isara-dono, but I suppose there is no need to point that out right now…)
+<th>(Mmm… I also know Isara-dono, but I suppose there is no need to point that out right now…)</th>

-(I love Isara-dono, but I do not know how he feels about me…)
+<th>(I love Isara-dono, but I do not know how he feels about me…)</th>

-(I will feel guilty if I act like he and I are close…)
+<th>(I will feel guilty if I act like he and I are close…)</th>

-(He is probably kind to anyone, and gets along well with everyone.
-It is not that I am special or anything.)
+<th>(He is probably kind to anyone, and gets along well with everyone.
+It is not that I am special or anything.)</th>
 {% endbubble %}

 {% bubble Midori %}
 …Sengoku-kun?
 What’s wrong?
-Are you feeling unwell?
+Are you not feeling well?
 {% endbubble %}

 {% bubble Shinobu %}